The Down Syndrome Consortium includes the following members:

 Melissa Parisi, M.D., Ph.D., NICHD Intellectual and Developmental Disabilities Branch Chief, serves as the chair of the Consortium.
 Lisa Kaeser, J.D., Director of the NICHD Office of Legislation and Public Policy, is the executive secretary of the Consortium.

 The Consortium meets two to three times each year to discuss research findings, potential collaborations, and progress in achieving the goals described in the NIH Research Plan.
-The Consortium members will be actively involved in evaluating and revising the NIH Research Plan later in 2013.
+In 2014, Consortium members were actively involved in evaluating and revising the original NIH Research Plan to create Down Syndrome Directions: The NIH Research Plan on Down Syndrome.

-In addition, the NICHD is leading the effort to establish DS-Connect™: The Down Syndrome Registry to facilitate contacts and information sharing among families, patients, researchers and parent groups.
-Consortium members will be actively involved in outreach efforts to the Down syndrome community to encourage families to sign up for DS-Connect™: The Down Syndrome Registry.
+In addition, NICHD supports and leads DS-Connect®: The Down Syndrome Registry to facilitate contacts and information sharing among families, individuals with Down syndrome, researchers, and advocacy groups.
+Consortium members are actively involved in outreach efforts to the Down syndrome community to encourage families to sign up for the registry.